Speciesism: Anti-speciesism movement

-The French-language journal Cahiers antispécistes ("Antispeciesist notebooks") was founded in 1991, by David Olivier, Yves Bonnardel and Françoise Blanchon, who were the first French activists to speak out against speciesism.
-The aim of the journal was to disseminate anti-speciesist ideas in France and to encourage debate on the topic of animal ethics, specifically on the difference between animal liberation and ecology.
-Estela Díaz and Oscar Horta assert that in Spanish-speaking countries, unlike English-speaking countries, anti-speciesism has become the dominant approach for animal advocacy.
-In Italy, the contemporary anti-speciesist movement has two main approaches: one that takes a strong, radical stance against the dominant societal norms represented by authors such as Adriano Fragano, author of the "Antispeciesist Manifesto", and another that aligns more with mainstream, neoliberal views.
+The French-language journal Cahiers antispécistes ("Antispeciesist notebooks") was founded in 1991 by David Olivier, Yves Bonnardel and Françoise Blanchon, who were among the first French activists to speak publicly against speciesism.
+The journal sought to disseminate anti-speciesist ideas in France and to encourage debate on animal ethics, particularly the difference between animal liberation and ecology.
+Estela Díaz and Oscar Horta write that in Spanish-speaking countries, unlike English-speaking countries, anti-speciesism has become the dominant approach in animal advocacy.
+In Italy, scholars have described two main tendencies in the contemporary anti-speciesist movement: a radical approach associated with authors such as Adriano Fragano, author of the "Antispeciesist Manifesto", and another more aligned with mainstream, neoliberal views.

+People for the Ethical Treatment of Animals has lobbied vigorously against speciesism.
+During the 2021 mouse plague in Australia, a PETA spokesperson "pleaded with farmers to not kill the pests, arguing that exterminating them promoted the 'dangerous notion of human supremacy'...
+'These bright, curious animals are just looking for food to survive'."

-In the 21st century, animal rights groups such as the Farm Animal Rights Movement and People for the Ethical Treatment of Animals have attempted to popularize the concept by promoting a World Day Against Speciesism on 5 June.
+In the 21st century, animal rights groups such as the Farm Animal Rights Movement and People for the Ethical Treatment of Animals have promoted World Day Against Speciesism on 5 June.
 The World Day for the End of Speciesism (WoDES) is a similar annual observance held at the end of August.
-The WoDES has been held annually since 2015.
+WoDES has been held annually since 2015.